GioF71/upmpdcli-docker/README.md

 Everything has been developed and tested against [Navidrome](https://www.navidrome.org/) but should work with other servers hopefully.
 See [this](https://github.com/navidrome/navidrome/discussions/2324) discussion on the Navidrome repo for updates and further information.
 The current version of the image includes Subsonic Plugin version `0.2.0`.
+If you use upmpdcli as a renderer for this plugin, you might probably want to setup a scrobbler, so that the Subsonic server can keep track of what you are playing.
+See [this](https://github.com/GioF71/mpd-subsonic-scrobbler) repository for more details.

 ### Scrobbling